-With the appearance of social networks and various media channels available for marketing in recent decades such as Tiktok, Instagram, Youtube, there has been a surge in the amount of successful D2C brands, especially those who made massive investments in multi-channel marketing.
+With the appearance of social networks and various media channels available for marketing in recent decades such as Tiktok, Instagram, and YouTube, there has been a surge in the amount of successful D2C brands, especially those who made massive investments in multi-channel marketing.

 Even in the Covid-19 situation, many brands still make it through.
 Overall, D2C businesses maintain a constant growth of 19.2% a year.

-Below are the prime D2C brands for examples:
+Below are the biggest D2C brands for examples: